specialgrade/PamantasanPH/README.md

 ### 🖥️ Technology Used

 - Figma: The Collaborative Interface Design Tool - UI/UX
-- HTML, CSS, JavaScript - three basic web technologies for creating web apps
+- HTML, CSS, JavaScript - three basic web technologies for creating web applications
 - Python and Flask - for developing web applications using Python